 This year’s Poster Triennial in Trnava is hosting many events besides their main poster exhibition.
 One of them was a four-day workshop, focusing on the topic of fake news in media.
 The main lecturers were German poster designer and the head of gggrafik design studio Götz Gramlich and Mexican graphic designer specializing on culture, identity and poster Eduardo Barrera Arambarri.The workshop included 11 international participants.

 Primary focus was to work with media and news headlines and figure out how they are manipulating opinions of people.
 Students had to go through several warm-up excercises, for instance to create CV full of lies or to collect headlines from media and manipulate the meaning.
-Main part of the workshop consisted of creating a poster that would react to the fake news issue by the medium of choice (f.e. satire or disturbing picture).
+Main part of the workshop consisted of creating a poster that would react to the fake news issued by the medium of choice (f.e. satire or disturbing picture).

 The resulting posters from the workshop are hanging on the walls of the Trnava City hall attic, free to public until 28 October 2018.
 From the first glance, it is obvious that the posters were given a color palette of black, white and red, which makes them unified.
 Most of the participants were working with news headlines, mostly addressing the general issues such as usage of shocking headlines or the credibility of the information.
 Common topics were lies told in tourism or trade commerce for profit, for example a poster with Tourist guide presenting Syria as an adventurous country especially for women and children.
 This nicely shows how the media influences our opinion on other countries.
 Few other posters addressed politics, especially in USA, which is a very common topic these days.